 Subject Description S.ADEL The applet deletion manager which also acts on behalf of the card issuer.
-It may be an applet ([JCRE305], §11), but its role asks anyway for a specific treatment from the security viewpoint.
-This subject is unique and is involved in the ADEL security policy defined in §8.1.1.3.

-Subject Description S.APPLET Any applet instance.
-S.BCV The bytecode verifier (BCV), which acts on behalf of the verification authority who is in charge of the bytecode verification of the packages.
-This subject is involved in the PACKAGE LOADING security policy defined in §8.1.1.6.
+It may be an applet ([JCRE22], §11), but its role asks anyway for a specific treatment from the security viewpoint.
+S.APPLET Any applet instance.
+S.BCV The bytecode verifier (BCV), which acts on behalf of the verification authority who is in charge of the bytecode verification of the CAP files.
 S.CAD The CAD represents off-card entity that communicates with the S.INSTALLER.
 S.INSTALLER The installer is the on-card entity which acts on behalf of the card issuer.
-This subject is involved in the loading of packages and installation of applets.
-S.JCRE The runtime environment un which Java programs in a smart card are executed.
+This subject is involved in the loading of CAP files and installation of applets.
+S.JCRE The runtime environment on which Java programs in a smart card are executed.
 S.JCVM The bytecode interpreter that enforces the firewall at runtime.
 S.LOCAL Operand stack of a JCVM frame, or local variable of a JCVM frame containing an object or an array of references.
 S.MEMBER Any object's field, static field or array position.
-S.PACKAGE A package is a namespace within the Java programming language that may contain classes and interfaces, and in the context of Java Card technology, it defines either a user library, or one or several applets.
+S.CAP_FILE A CAP file may contain multiple Java language packages.
+A package is a namespace within the Java programming language that may contain classes and interfaces.
+A CAP file may contain packages that define either a user library, or one or several applets.
+A CAP file compliant with Java Card Specifications version 3.1 may contain multiple Java language packages.
+An EXTENDED CAP file as specified in Java Card Specifications version 3.1 may contain only applet packages, only library packages or a combination of library packages.
+A COMPACT CAP file as specified in Java Card Specifications version 3.1 or CAP files compliant to previous versions of Java Card Specification, MUST contain only a single package representing a library or one or more applets.